AYUSHs799/es335-assignment1/README.md

 ### Questions

+1. Use Sklearn Library to train Decision Tress.
-1. Train a decision tree model using the raw accelerometer data.
-Report the accuracy and confusion matrix of the model. **[1 marks]**
+    * Train a decision tree model using the raw accelerometer data.
+Report the accuracy and confusion matrix of the model.
-2. Train a decision tree model using the features obtained by TSFEL.
-Report the accuracy and confusion matrix of the model. **[1 marks]**
+    * Train a decision tree model using the features obtained by TSFEL.
+Report the accuracy and confusion matrix of the model.
-3. Train a decision tree model using the features provided in the dataset.
-Report the accuracy and confusion matrix of the model. **[1 marks]**
+    * Train a decision tree model using the features provided in the dataset.
+Report the accuracy and confusion matrix of the model.
+    * Compare the results of the three models.
+Which model do you think is better? **[3 marks]**
 4. Train Decision Tree with varrying depths (2-8) using all above 3 methods.
 Plot the accuracy of the model on test data vs the depth of the tree. **[2 marks]**
 5. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why? **[1 mark]**